rafalcode/gd_png_ex/README.md

 * chapng: change png: takes an RGB and sets does a simple manipulation of the colours.

 # Working and hopefully useful programs
-* magpng: magnifies a png with out any manipulation.
-Like a kronecker product.
+* magpng: magnifies a full png (usually very small ones) without any manipulation, so that we see a highly pixelated version.
+Actually this is a kronecker product operation.
+TODO: magnify not the enitre input png, but rather a region of one.